eyedeekay/var/README.md

 the (cloned) Whonix GW Template.
 Start the ProxyVM (sys-i2p) and run `anon-i2p-gw-proxyvm-config` as root , reboot the ProxyVM (sys-i2p)
 - Download the Repo to your (cloned) Whonix WS Template and run `anon-i2p-ws-template-config`
+- Create a AppVM (eg. anon-i2p) and run `anon-i2p-ws-appvm-config` from the previusly Cloned Repo folder
 - Now you can run `sudo i2p-launcher start &` on your ProxyVM (sys-i2p) to start the I2P Router
+- Your AppVM (anon-i2p) Torbrowser (should) now forward any .i2p domain to i2p

 `sudo tail -f /var/log/i2p/wrapper.log` for debuging